Computing the twisted $L^2$-Euler characteristic: Final remarks

 \section{Final remarks}

-The previous sections can be summarized by the following result, especially thanks to Proposition~\ref{prop:quant-luck}: \begin{thm} There exists an algorithm that, given a finite $L^2$-acyclic CW complex $M$, such that its fundamental group $G$ is residually finite and satisfies the Atiyah conjecture, and a character $\phi\colon G \to \ZZ$, computes the twisted $L^2$-Euler characteristic $\chi^{(2)}(\til M; \phi)$. \end{thm} The effective bounds are unusable in practice but, as we have seen, we are still able to produce a sequence of approximations that appear to converge at an acceptable rate.
+As we have seen, even if the effective bounds for our algorithm are unusable in practice, we are still able to produce a sequence of approximations that appear to converge at an acceptable rate.
 In this sense, the algorithm may prove useful as an empirical tool for further research into the twisted $L^2$-Euler characteristic.
 In fact, the latter is arguably the most natural candidate for the problem of extending the Thurston norm construction to higher-dimensional spaces, due to its behavior with respect to finite coverings and fibrations over the circle.
 Ironically, however, there seems to be a glaring contrast between the concrete and geometric \emph{minimal complexity} definition of the Thurston norm and the abstract objects involved in $L^2$-invariant theory.

 While computational experiments may prove difficult in high dimension due to the sheer combinatorial complexity of the spaces involved, dimension $5$ is probably still accessible, even more so with an optimized version of the algorithm.
 In particular, if $M$ is a closed aspherical $5$-manifold, we expect results consistent with $\chi^{(2)}(\til M; {-})$ being a seminorm, as in Conjecture~\ref{conj:thurston5}, bridging the gap with the Thurston norm.